Walter George (athlete)

-Walter Goodall George (9 September 1858 – 4 June 1943) was a nineteenth-century British runner from Calne who after setting numerous world records as an amateur, went professional in part to challenge the mile record-holder William Cummings, defeating him in several highly publicized races.
+Walter Goodall George (9 September 1858 – 4 June 1943) was a British runner who, after setting numerous world records as an amateur, went professional in part to challenge the mile record-holder William Cummings, defeating him in several highly publicized races.
 In one of those races on 23 August 1886, he set a mile record which was not surpassed for almost 30 years.

-George's amateur career
+Personal life

+George was born and brought up in Calne, Wiltshire.
+At age 15 he was apprenticed as a pharmacist and worked long hours in a dispensary.